NVlabs/CircuitOps/README.md

 ## Quick Start Guide

 ### 1. Generate IR Tables
-- First step to use CircuitOps is to generate the IR tables for the desired designs.
 - Use **TCL scripts** or **Python scripts** in OpenROAD to generate IR tables.
 - Detailed instructions are provided in the [scripts folder README](./scripts/README.md).